 An assessment shall be made of the plasma density around the spacecraft arising from neutral gas emissions from the EP system.

 It is unlikely that the level of plasma density around a spacecraft due to neutral gas emission from EP systems can be adequately assessed using a laboratory simulation.
+In-flight observation, using as an example Langmuir probes, can be used for the assessment, otherwise, calculation or computer simulation is used.
+This analysis is expected to take into consideration the flow rate of the gas, its temperature and its rate of ionization.

 ECSS-E-ST-20-06_0070178

-The assessment specified in 11.3.5a may be made by in-flight observations.

-1 For example, by using Langmuir probes.

-2 Otherwise, calculation or computer simulation can be used to make this assessment.
-This analysis is expected to take into consideration the flow rate of the gas, its temperature and its rate of ionization.
+<<deleted>>

 (normative) Electrical hazard mitigation plan - DRD

 DRD identification